matloff/fasteR/README.md

 > hist(Nile)
 ```

-No return value for the **hist** function (there is one, but it is
-seldom used, and we won't go into it here), but it does create the
-graph.
+Like any function, **hist** has a return value, but in this case, it's
+been designed internally so that printing it produces a graph.

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/Nile.png)

 > **Your Turn:**  The **hist** function draws 10 bins for this dataset
 > in the histogram by default, but you can choose other values, by